anomalylabs/datetime-field_type/documentation/general/output.md

 # Output

+This field type returns a Carbon instance in the configured timezone by default.

 ### Format

 `format` - The desired output format.
 If none is provided the format from the field configuration will be used.